-Restriction: Currently not functional with periodic boundary conditions.
-The use of this option should be avoided for physical reasons if a structure relaxation is requested.
+Restriction: The use of this option should be avoided for physical reasons if a structure relaxation is requested.

 x, y, z are real numbers (in Å) which specify the atomic position.

 species_name is a string descriptor which names the element on this atomic position; it must match with one of the species descriptions given in control.in.